RicoJia/ricojia.github.io/_posts/2023/2023-02-19-cpp-multithreading.markdown

     return 0;
 }
 ```

--  Each value in values is processed by `alignTask` in its own thread using `std::async(std::launch::async, ...)`. `std::launch::async` launches new threads.
+-  Each value in values is processed by `alignTask` in its own thread using `std::async(std::launch::async, ...)`. `std::launch::async` launches new threads and **immediately start them**.
 Some implementations might optimize by reusing threads, but this behavior is not guaranteed.
+- Alternatively, one can use `std::async(std::launch::deferred)`, function execution will be **synchronous** and single-threaded.
+They will start when `future.get()` is called.